cgraber/psf-diffattn/README.md

 2) training the box forecasting model
 3) training the appearance forecasting model

-COMING SOON: the steps required to train the refinement head.
-This includes a large amount of data preprocessing, and this is coming soon!
+Training the prediction refinement head includes a large amount of data preprocessing, and an attempt at packaging this code in a manner that can be run by other people is underway.
+The model code is included and can be read through.

+## Model Predictions
+Due to the large amount of compute time and disk space required to prepare data for the prediction refinement head to run, it will not be practical for most people.
+To facilitate comparisons between our approach, we have included the final model panoptic segmentation outputs for the short- and mid-term settings on Cityscapes in the `predictions/` folder.

 ## ✏️ 📄 Citation